-From the " Dublin Journal of Medical Science.
+From the " Dublin Journal of Medical Science.'
 GLANDERS IN THE HUMAN SUBJECT.
-Dr. Hutton said that, as four or five cases of glanders in the human subject, within a comparatively short period, had come under his own notice, or that of the surgeons of the House of Industry, he was anxious briefly to lay them before the society, and also to exhibit a specimen of the disease as it had manifested itself in the lungs of a patient who died about two days before.
-Previous, howread the details of another, in which on the left arm.
-There were two or three and raving.
-The smell from his body myself, any merit that may be due, but de- low them to remain undisturbed; in eithsome experiments were made with the of the same kind in the pectoralis major, was extdemely offensive.
-He continued clare at once that I think it a most im- er case the paring of the frog should be lison, and ascertaining whether it was glanders or not.
-One of the results of these was, that an ass, inoculated with the matter taken from the patient, was in due course attacked with the disease.
+Dr. Hutton said that, as four or five cases of glanders in the human subject, within a comparatively short period, had come under his own notice, or that of the surgeons of the House of Industry, he was anxious briefly to lay them before the society, and also to exhibit a speci- of the night. men of the disease as it had manifested | On the post-mortem examination, a son, and ascertaining whether it was recti of both thighs, all circumscribed and toms until the 16th, when he expired. glanders or not.
+One of the results of embedded in the muscular tissue.
+In the course attacked with the disease. could vouch.